ImtiazVision/Being-an-Effective-Team-Member/README.md

 ### Exhibiting Positivity

 We ought to highlight our colleagues' qualities while abstaining from gossiping in order to maintain a good mindset by avoiding complaining and seeking positivism.

+### Respecting our colleauges

+We should treat our teammates with respect and be kind to each other.